Testament (album)

-Testament is the fifth album by English-Canadian girl group All Saints.
+Testament is the fifth and final studio album by English girl group All Saints.
 It was released on 27 July 2018 through AS Recordings, the group's independent record label.
+The album followed their 2016 comeback record Red Flag and marked their first collaboration with producer George Moore, alongside longtime collaborator Karl "K-Gee" Gordon and producer William Orbit, who returned to work with the group for the first time since 2000's Saints & Sinners.
+Testament features a mix of electronic pop and R&B influences.

-The album was preceded by the release of the singles "Love Lasts Forever" and "After All".
-It debuted at number 15 on the UK Albums Chart and received generally favourable reviews from music critics upon release.
+The album received generally favourable reviews from critics, who praised its production and mature songwriting.
+It debuted at number 15 on the UK Albums Chart with first-week sales of 3,486 copies.
+Testament was preceded by the release of the singles "Love Lasts Forever" and "After All", both of which reached the top 40 of the UK Airplay Chart.
+All Saints supported the album with a nationwide tour later that year, performing across major UK cities to promote the release.

 Background and development

 Following a hiatus of nearly 10 years, All Saints released their fourth album Red Flag in April 2016.
 It received generally positive reviews from music critics and entered the UK Albums Chart at number three.
 After the group embarked on the Red Flag Tour in October 2016, a sold-out headlining tour in support of the album, member Shaznay Lewis began working on demos for Testament.

 The album is the band's first to feature production by George Moore.
 All Saints favoured working with him because being their tour managing director, he had knowledge of their voices, sound and what songs would translate in a live setting.
 During her first studio session with Moore after the Red Flag Tour, Lewis wrote "Who Do You Love" and liked the drama in its music.
 However, Lewis felt it was missing something until she read an extract from poet Lang Leav's book, The Universe of Us, which became the song's introduction.
 Among the first tracks recorded for Testament, "Three Four" came about during a late-night open mic Lewis, and group members Melanie Blatt and Nicole Appleton had over drinks with their long-time producer Karl "K-Gee" Gordon.